 The first thing to do when you receive your overpayment letter is to read it carefully.

 If you do not understand the overpayment you can e mail email@example.com or call our overpayment helpline number on 01785 619478.

-If you want us to look at your claim again or you want to appeal, please follow the advice here.
+For further advice on what to do if you would like us to look at your claim again or you would like to appeal, please visit our Benefit Appeals page.

 How can you pay the overpayment back?

 If you are still entitled to housing benefit we will make a deduction from your benefit to recover the overpayment weekly.
 The amount we are entitled to deduct depends on your circumstances, we will write and tell you what this amount is.